thanos-io/thanos/docs/components/compact.md

 }
 ```

-This means that for each series we collect various aggregations with given interval: 5m or 1h (depending on resolution) This allows us to keep precision on large duration queries, without fetching too many samples.
+This means that for each series we collect various aggregations with a given interval: 5m or 1h (depending on resolution).
+This allows us to keep precision on large duration queries, without fetching too many samples.

 ### ⚠ ️Downsampling: Note About Resolution and Retention ⚠️